 “It’s Marianne, isn’t it?” he said in a low tone.
 Gemma’s head snapped off the table at the mention of the French Ravenclaw’s name and her bloodshot eyes almost popped out of their sockets.

 “Merlin’s left testicle!”
 James gleefully cried out.
 “It is her!
 Oh Moony, you handsome devil you -”

 “Shhhh, you idiot!”
 Remus said frantically as he reached out and put a hand over his mouth.
 “Stop making a scene!”
 After the Head Boy licked in the inside of his palm in retaliation, he yelped and then wiped his hand on his black uniform pants.

 “Sorry,” James apologized with a slight grin.

 “It’s fine, Prongs,” Remus said with a frustrated sigh.
 “But I was being serious.
 You can’t tell anyone about this.
 If her father finds out she’s seeing a penniless Gryffindor, he’ll punish her and come after me with all the resources he’s got.
-He’ll find out about my condition and have me expelled with hesitation.”
+He’ll find out about my condition and have me expelled without hesitation.”
 He gulped as he moved to loosen his tie and Peter felt his arm hairs slowly start to raise in attention.